intuition-dev/mbCLIx/docs/src/amp.md

 ### Head

-To learn what's necessary to create a valid AMP HTML page inspect code in blog app (`$ mbake -b`, downloaded in the [previous tutorial](/seo/)).
+To learn what's necessary to create a valid AMP HTML page inspect code in CMS app (`$ mbake -b`, downloaded in the [previous tutorial](/seo/)).
 Open file `/layout/layout.pug`, it is the layout for regular pages, here in `head` you can see the link to the AMP page:

         link(rel='amphtml', href='m.html')